2022 Swedish general election: Background

-The Swedish Social Democratic Party (S) came back to power after the 2014 Swedish general election, with the Green Party (MP) taking part in Stefan Löfven's coalition government.
+The Swedish Social Democratic Party (S) regained power after the 2014 Swedish general election, with the Green Party (MP) taking part in Stefan Löfven's coalition government.
 S retained the position as the largest parliamentary party after the 2018 general election, despite losing 13 seats in comparison with the previous election.
 The election resulted in a hung parliament, as neither the Red-Greens nor the Alliance had enough seats to form a government, and the Sweden Democrats (SD), which had been subject to a cordon sanitaire by all other parties as an anti-immigration or far-right party, won 62 seats.

 Ulf Kristersson, leader of the Moderate Party (M), was given the task of forming the government, and opened up to SD after previously ruling out an alliance with them upon assuming the party leadership in 2017 and during the 2018 election campaign.
 In turn, the Centre Party (C) and Liberals (L) declined to back his candidacy, as Kristersson wanted SD to take part in the government.
 Löfven was later given the task, although he also failed to form a government.
 Speaker of the Riksdag, Andreas Norlén, set another vote to be held in January, and Löfven formed a deal between S, MP, C, L, and the Left Party (V).
 Löfven was re-elected on 18 January 2019 with S and MP voting in favour, while C, L, and V abstained.